-- GR - Long Distance Footpaths has maps, descriptions and lodging suggestions in English.
+- GR - Long Distance Footpaths has maps, descriptions, and lodging suggestions in English.

 All tourist offices have good maps and books describing the local routes; get them before you set out.

-Sentiers de Grande Randonée – Long distance walking paths, shortened to GR followed by a number (e.g. GR65).
+Sentiers de Grande Randonée – Long-distance walking paths, shortened to "GR" followed by a number (e.g. GR65).
 These are long trails, some connecting to paths throughout Europe.
 They often go border to border.
-They are marked on trees, posts, crosses and rocks with a short red band above a white band.
+They are marked on trees, posts, crosses, and rocks with a short red band above a white band.
 There are around 40,000 miles of them in France.

-Chemins de Petite Randonée – PR followed by a number (e.g. PR6).
+Chemins de Petite Randonée – "PR" followed by a number (e.g. PR6).
 These are small local paths that may or may not connect to a GR path.
 They will go from village to village or to historic sites.
 PR routes are marked with a yellow band above a white band.

+Grandes Randonées du Pays – "GRP" routes are circular paths.
 GRP routes are marked with two parallel flashes, one yellow and one red.

 You should book your accommodation in advance, particularly during the summer months.
-Otherwise you risk arriving in a small town at the end of the day and finding no accommodation or just hostels (shared dormitory and very basic though usually clean and relatively comfortable).
+Otherwise, you risk arriving in a small town at the end of the day and finding no accommodation or just hostels (shared dormitory and very basic though usually clean and relatively comfortable).

-You will find local tourist boards very helpful and you can book in advance by email.
+You will find local tourist boards very helpful, and you can book in advance by email.